 - Tardigrada (water bears)

 Animals have long been a key player in the ecosystem and performing an essential role in the lives of other organisms whether from the same kingdom or not.
-For instance, carbon dioxide that the animals breathe out is essential to plants and other autotrophs as it is a reactant in the early steps of photosynthesis.
+For instance, the carbon dioxide that the animals breathe out is essential to plants and other autotrophs as it is a reactant in the early steps of photosynthesis.

 Animals have also a great impact on the lives of humans.
 Besides as a source of meat, milk, and eggs, animals are also a source of materials (e.g. wool).
 Because of this, some of them have been domesticated.
-Cows, chicken, horses, pigs, sheep, etc. are some of the domesticated animals.
+Cows, chickens, horses, pigs, sheep, etc. are some of the domesticated animals.
 There are also animals that are made as pets, e.g. dogs, cats, birds, etc. Some of them are even trained to carry out “jobs”, e.g. guard dogs, rodent-hunting cats, homing pigeons.
 Certain animals (e.g. fruit flies, mice, primates) are made to serve as animal models for scientific research.

 - The largest extant animal on earth is the blue whale (Balaenoptera musculus).
 It could weigh up to 190 metric tonnes and reach up to 110 ft long.

 - On land, the largest extant animal is the African bush elephant (Loxodonta africana) that could weigh up to 12.25 tonnes and reach up to 35.0 ft long.